Natural width of the superconducting transition in epitaxial TiN films: Microscopic description

 \subsection{Dynamic inhomogeneity: T-fluctuations}

-In the following, we discuss the possibility of the intrinsic broadening of RT mediated by slow dynamic fluctuations of the electronic temperature.
-As shown in the accompanying manuscript~\cite{first}, the overall agreement of the model of $T$-fluctuations with the noise measurements prompts us to discuss the possible effect of $T$-fluctuations on the DC resistance in homogeneous superconductors.
+Next, we will discuss the possibility of the RT broadening due to slow dynamic fluctuations in electron temperature.
+As shown in the separate manuscript~\cite{first}, the agreement between the T-fluctuations model and noise measurements prompts us to consider the possible effect of T-fluctuations on DC resistance in homogeneous superconductors.